letaprodoit/mod_tsp_facebook_comments/README.md

-Facebook Comments (Joomla!
-Module) 1.0
+Facebook Comments for Joomla!
 -------
-Facebook Comments (Joomla!
-Module) allows users to add facebook comments to websites, admins can manage and monitor comments.
+Facebook Comments for Joomla! allows users to add facebook comments to websites, admins can manage and monitor comments.

 For up-to-date installation and setup notes, visit the FAQ:
 [http://lab.thesoftwarepeople.com/tracker/wiki/joomla-fc-MainPage](http://lab.thesoftwarepeople.com/tracker/wiki/joomla-fc-MainPage)